 Lower Capital Gains Tax

 Capital gains are the profits you make when you sell a property.
-One of the tax benefits of real estate investment are there are lower taxation rates on your capital gains.
-The gains that investors get from selling their real estate investment property are termed as capital gains which are of two types as mentioned below.
+One of the tax benefits of real estate investing is that there are lower taxation rates on your capital gains.
+The gains that investors get from selling their investment property for sale are termed as capital gains which are of two types as mentioned below.

-- Short-Term Gains: The gains that are received from investment properties which are held for less than one year are called short-term gains.
+- Short-Term Gains: The gains that are received from investment properties that are held for less than one year are called short-term gains.
 Investors have to pay tax according to the bracket under which they fall.
 There is no special tax benefit in real estate for short term capital gains.

-- Long-Term Gains: The gains that are received from investment properties which are held for more than one year are termed as long-term capital gains.
+- Long-Term Gains: The gains that are received from investment properties that are held for more than one year are termed as long-term capital gains.
 The tax rate is lower in the long term capital gains because of which investors prefer the latter over the former.
 The long term capital gains tax are either 0%, 15%, or 20%, depending on what income tax bracket you are in.

-As a real estate investor you can use this tax code called 1031 Exchange to sell a property and use the profit to buy a new one which is of equal or greater value.
-In this way you can defer paying taxes until that next property is sold or you can opt for another 1031 Exchange.
+As a real estate investor, you can use this tax code called 1031 Exchange to sell a property and use the profit to buy a new one which is of equal or greater value.
+In this way, you can defer paying taxes until that next property is sold or you can opt for another 1031 Exchange.
 When you choose to sell your property, you are required to pay taxes for your capital gains.

 - The property which has been replaced and the property or properties bought in its place must have the same or greater value.